 HUD will list properties differently depending on the repairs needed and potential buyer’s qualifications.
 On uninsured properties, HUD will list them on Hudhomestore.com for a seven-day lottery period, but the only eligible bidders are non-profits and government agencies.
 During these seven days, some asset management companies list the home in MLS and others do not.
 Another program HUD uses is the Good Neighbor Next Door Program (GNND).
 In this program, HUD sells designated houses to firefighters, police officers, teachers, and EMTs.
 Many special requirements must be met to purchase a home in this program, which I will discuss later.
 One of the requirements is that you must occupy the home for three years.
-Since the property is not eligible to all buyers, some asset management companies list them in MLS and some do not.
+Since the property is not eligible for all buyers, some asset management companies list them in MLS and some do not.
 If you see a property in Hudhomestore, but not in MLS, check to see who the eligible bidders are.
 The information is listed on Hudhomestore.com at the top of the property listing.

 For more information on investing in rentals the right way, check out, Build a Rental Property Empire: The no-nonsense book on finding deals, financing the right way, and managing wisely.
-The book is 346 pages long, comes in paperback or as an eBook, and is an Amazon best seller.
+The book is 346 pages long, comes in paperback or as an eBook, and is an Amazon bestseller.

 When can owner-occupied buyers bid on HUD homes?

 HUD has an initial bid period for owner-occupants, non-profits, and government agencies only.
 To simplify, I will refer to this bid period as the owner-occupied bid period.
 HUD classifies properties into different categories based on condition and those properties have different bid periods.
-Some properties qualify for FHA financing and some do not, depending on the amount of repairs needed.
+Some properties qualify for FHA financing and some do not, depending on the dollar amount of repairs needed.
 The properties that go FHA are listed as insured and the properties that do not are listed as uninsured.

 If a property is listed as insured, there is a 15-day owner occupied bid period, with a 10-day initial bid period.
 HUD accepts bids for the first 10 days and then reviews bids the next business day.
 If HUD does not accept a bid in the first 10 days, the home will go to a daily owner-occupied bid period.
 HUD reviews all bids the next business day after they are received until the property has been on the market for 15 days.
 On the 16th day after the home has been actively listed, investors are able to place a bid on the property.
 HUD lists the exact amount of time left in the bid period at Hudhomestore.com under period deadline.